We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

 Minimum 22mm equivalent incoming cold water main is recommended

 Power showers run from unvented hot water cylinders are capable of delivering so much water that they rapidly become more expensive to run than using a bath.
-In the UK, gas prices are currently about one third of daytime electricity prices but unvented hot water cylinders are rarely heated by electricity.
-Even so, a power shower run from an unvented hot water cylinder can be expensive to run if you use its full potential!
+In the UK, and most of the world, both gas and electricity prices rose dramatically in 2022.
+In the UK, gas prices are currently still about one third of daytime electricity prices.

 Albion Mainsflow™ hot water cylinders and thermal stores